 It also means fully understanding the risks and responsibilities the buyer and seller will take on before agreeing to an incoterm.
 Incoterms determine which universal standardized freight shipment terms and conditions will be added to the sales contract.

 Another issue is to be wary when considering DAT (Delivered At Terminal) and any incoterms that starts with a “C”.
 Buyers can unexpectedly find themselves picking up the pieces because of the seller’s forwarder’s negligence.
-You can find out much more about Incoterms, including these two issues, here.

 3. Cardboard Cover

 Prevention is better (and cheaper) than the cure.
 Why not prevent damage to your goods is by making sure that they have good packaging?